Improving the Battery and Hitting will be taught by the Gamecock coaching and clinic staff

 Bringing over 20 years of coaching experience to the table, Lisa Navas joined South Carolina's staff as associate head coach in July of 2012.
 No stranger to success, Navas links up with fellow former North Carolina assistant and current Gamecock head coach Beverly Smith after the duo spent two seasons on staff together in Chapel Hill.
 Navas oversees the Gamecock infielders and catchers while also assisting with all aspects of the program.

-In Navas' first year in Columbia, the Gamecocks made their first appearance in the NCAA Tournament in six years, going 34-25 on the year.
+The 2013 Gamecocks garnered their first appearance in the NCAA Tournament in six years, going 34-25 on the year.
 South Carolina set six team offensive records on the season, while the defense improved its fielding percentage from the year before.
 Samie Garcia earned second-team All-SEC and first-team Easton All-America accolades at shortstop.

 In Navas's two seasons with the Tar Heels working under NFCA Hall-of-Famer Donna Papa, UNC played in the ACC Tournament championship both seasons, including winning its first tourney in 2001.
 Six players on those two teams achieved All-ACC honors, while Tiffany Tolleson grabbed second-team NFCA All-America status in 2002 under Navas's tutelage.
 North Carolina set the school home run record in 2002 while Navas oversaw the hitting.